You can contact us at:

 TASKS

-At Turtle Camp you will have many different tasks.
-The main task is of course the protection of the turtles.
-In addition, good teamwork and a lot of fun are always on the agenda.
+Many different tasks will come your way in Turtle Camp.
+The main task is of course to protect the turtles.
+In addition, good teamwork and lots of fun are always on the agenda.

 Get your hands dirty digging up the eggs.
-You have no problem with physical activity and like to be in nature?
-Help in the project with the evening control walks on the beach and document the turtles that have come ashore.
-This is because the sea turtles only come to the beaches at dusk or at night to lay their eggs.
-This nocturnal activity involves checking a total of 27 km of beach each night using quads or all-terrain vehicles.
-The main working time is considered to be during the night from about 21:00 to 06:00 in the morning.
-During this time there are three different shifts, from 21:00 – 00:00, 00:00 – 03:00 and 03:00 – 6:00.
-The shifts are divided among the staff and volunteers.
+Do you have no problem with physical activity and do you like being in nature?
+Help out in the project with the evening patrols on the beach and document the turtles that have come ashore.
+The sea turtles only come to the beaches at dusk or at night and lay their eggs.
+This nocturnal activity patrols a total of 17 miles of beach every night using quads or SUVs.
+The main working hours are at night from around 9:00 p.m. to 6:00 a.m.
+During this time there are three different shifts, from 21:00 – 00:00, 00:00 – 03:00 and 03:00 – 06:00.
+The shifts are divided among the employees and volunteers.

-Meanwhile, it is not uncommon to run into wildlife or even be lucky enough to observe the rare phenomenon of bioluminescence in the Manialtepec lagoon.
+Along the way, it’s not uncommon to encounter wild animals or even be lucky enough to spot the rare phenomenon of bioluminescence in the Manialtepec Lagoon.

-When you find eggs, you let the team in camp know that they are preparing a new nest in the hatchery.
-Now you make sure that the eggs get safely to the camp.
-Also, make sure the animals are in good health and report any injured turtles.
+When you find eggs, you notify the team at camp that they are preparing a new nest in the hatchery.
+Now you make sure that the eggs get to the camp safely.
+Also make sure the animals are in good health and report injured turtles.

-Be there when the babies hatch.
-The nests in the hatchery will be watched constantly from now on.
+Be there when the little ones hatch.
+The nests in the hatchery are constantly monitored from now on.
 In addition, there is always something to do around the nests.
-Digging the deep holes in the sand is real teamwork and the eggs must always be well secured so that no other animals can get at them.
-Now the time has finally come!
-The babies are hatching and you can be there up close!
-In the project, new turtles hatch almost every day during Turtle Season.
-Now it is your job to give the turtles a safe way into their natural habitat.
+Digging the deep holes in the sand is real teamwork and the eggs must always be well secured so that no other animals can get to them.
+Now the time has come!
+The babies hatch and you can be there up close!
+In the project, new turtles hatch almost every day during turtle season.
+Now it’s your job to give the turtles a safe way to their natural habitat.
 Many tourists come to the so-called “Turtle Release” every day to watch the spectacle.
-The Turtle Release always takes place at sunset from about 6pm.
-Here you receive the tourists on the beach, give a speech about the project and explain to them the correct handling of the babies at the release.
+The turtle release always takes place at sunset from around 6 p.m.
+Here you receive the tourists on the beach, give a speech about the project and explain to them how to handle the babies properly when they are released.

-In the morning, when the sun is not yet so strong, the volunteers take care of the nests.
-The nests of the hatched turtles have to be cleaned and new holes are dug in the sand for the next eggs.
+In the morning, when the sun isn’t that strong, the volunteers take care of the nests.
+The nests of the hatched turtles have to be cleaned and new holes dug in the sand for the next eggs.

-Get creative and get involved in environmental protection actions.
-The team is constantly organizing new campaigns to draw attention to species conservation and educate locals.
-Help make materials and posters and support the regular beach cleanups.
-You can also guide school groups and tourists around the camp and educate them about your important work.
+Get creative and get involved in environmental protection campaigns.
+The team is constantly organizing new activities to raise awareness about wildlife conservation and educate local people.
+Help craft materials and posters and support the regular beach clean-ups.
+You can also guide groups of students and tourists through the camp and enlighten them about your important work.
+The volunteers can also help with the environmental education of children in the surrounding schools.
+There is also an initiative to reforest mangrove forests and an organic garden.

-From about noon to 6 p.m. you will have free time and you can
+From around 12:00 p.m. to 6:00 p.m. you have free time and can relax.
+You also have two days off a week.

 große Schildkröte sonnt sich am Strand und wird von der Welle nass gemacht in Mexiko